prucinski/CalenSnapCopy/README.md

 How do I test the code to ensure the build is correct?

 ## Running the application
  What do I do to deploy and/or run this?
+Checking if this works

 ## Team Members
  Who's working on this application?